 The course also features workshops, one-to-one tuition, online chat rooms, peer-to-peer feedback, client relationships, and master class webinars.
 For the Final Major Project students will edit their own live commissions, and receive help and support from their own industry mentor.

-First or upper second class honours degree (or equivalent non-UK qualifications) in a relevant subject, or an equivalent professional qualification in a related subject area.
-This course is particularly suited to media graduates (Film, TV, Journalism, Creative Writing, Visual Arts) wishing to transition to a craft specialism.
+First or second class honours degree 2:1 or 2:2 (or equivalent non-UK qualification) in a relevant subject, or an equivalent professional qualification in a related subject area.

 We welcome suitably qualified applicants who are able to demonstrate a good level of editing skills and ongoing practice.